gmonaie/Inliner.js/README.md

+# Inliner.js

+Inliner.js is built on top of a fork of Autolinker.js (documentation below).

 # Autolinker.js

 Because I had so much trouble finding a good autolinking implementation out in the wild, I decided to roll my own.
 It